abhatia15/processing_TRIPS_parses/README.md

 This will take the original XMLs as well as the clean XMLs produced in step 1 and refine the cleaned XMLs further.

 TO DO: The changes in step 2 should be made while producing the clean XMLs in step 1 itself to make it more efficient.

+Note that the scripts look for directories containing data in subdirectories whose names begin with "batch".
+TRIPS produces XML parses in batch directories which we intend to use as input.